 You can make honey mustard salmon using either fresh salmon filets, or filets that are thawed from frozen.

-- Pan fry the filets for one minute per side in an oven-safe skillet over medium-high heat.
+Cook the filets for one minute per side in an oven-safe skillet over medium-high heat.
 This will sear the fish, which helps to keep it moist as it bakes in the oven.

-Honey mustard salmon is really flavorful, and healthy too.
+This dish is really flavorful, and healthy too.
 Keep the entire dinner healthy by serving the glazed salmon with a side salad and/or some whole grains.
 Some of my favorites include:

 - Preheat oven to 300°F.

 - In a small bowl whisk together the glaze ingredients and set aside.